 "We have developed atom-sized quantum sensors in diamonds with unprecedented sensing capabilities.
-This will unlock next-generation application for industrial clients this year."
+This will unlock next-generation applications for industrial clients this year."

 What is your role in QuantumDiamonds?